-75. The percent of fat calories that a person in America consumes each day is normally distributed with a mean of about 36 and a standard deviation of 10.
+2. Find the probability that the percent of fat calories a person consumes is more than 40.
+Graph the about 36 and a standard deviation of 10.
 Suppose that one individual is randomly chosen.
-Let X = percent of fat calories.
+Let X =percent of fat calories.